gianjey/pong/README.md

 ### Update 2023

-Added Visual studio 2022 project for pong in the C programming language with SDL2 2.28.5
+Added Visual studio 2022 project for pong in the C programming language with SDL2 2.28.5.
+Added SDL2_mixer-2.6.3 for sounds effects.

 ## Controls
 * space bar to start a game